-All claims for the reimbursement of subsistence allowances, travelling and incidental expenses are required to be made on a form as directed by the S.151 Officer and will be processed through the payroll system.
-The form must be authorised by a Senior Officer or authorised Officer under the schemes of delegation.
-The names and specimen signatures of Officers authorised to sign such expense claims must be supplied to the S.151 Officer
+All claims for the reimbursement of subsistence allowances, travelling and incidental expenses are required to be made on a form as directed by the S.151 Officer, sent electronically to the payroll team and will be processed through the payroll system.
+The form must be authorised by a Senior Officer or authorised officer under the schemes of delegation.
+The names and specimen signatures of officers authorised to sign such expense claims must be supplied to the S.151 Officer.

-The certification of a claim by or on behalf of a Senior Officer is taken to mean that the certifying Officer is satisfied that the journeys were authorised, the expenses properly and necessarily incurred and that the allowances are properly payable by the Council.
+The certification (or electronic approval) of a claim by or on behalf of a Senior Officer is taken to mean that the certifying officer is satisfied that the journeys were authorised, the expenses properly and necessarily incurred and that the allowances are properly payable by the Council.
 Expense claims which relate to a period more than 3 months prior the date of submission will not be paid, except in special circumstances agreed by the S.151 Officer.